Marshall Roberts Collection

-The Art Collection of Marshall Owen Roberts was a collection of sculpture, antiques and paintings owned by New York industrialist Marshall Owen Roberts.
+The Art Collection of Marshall Owen Roberts was a collection of sculptures, antiques and paintings owned by New York industrialist Marshall Owen Roberts.
 The collection, which featured many prominent American artists and works, including Emanuel Leutze's Washington Crossing the Delaware, remained intact following his 1880 death until it was auctioned off in 1897.

 History

 Roberts was a noted art collector and staunch supporter of American artists who never sold or exchanged a painting after he bought it.
 He was considered the prototypical New York patron, like Gilpin in Philadelphia and Harrison Gray Otis in Boston.
 He "made no pretensions to connoisseurship, but was guided in his purchases simply by fancy, or with a view to assisting some needy artist."
 Roberts served on the Metropolitan Museum of Art's Board of Trustees in 1870 and 1871, and lent some of his paintings to the Metropolitan Fair Picture Gallery in 1864 held at the Fourteenth Street Armory.

 Roberts formed his collection of 335 paintings at a time when the Düsseldorf School of German genre paintings were the fashion and the canvases which told human stories were most worthy of attention.